 Bennett has lectured at law and graduate business schools on topics of investigative due diligence, fraud prevention, and background investigations in litigation.

-Bennett served as the Chairperson of the Cook County Hate Crime Prosecution Council.
+Having been appointed by Illinois Governor Pritzker, Bennett currently serves as a commissioner on the Illinois Torture Inquiry and Relief Commission.
+Bennett previously served as the Chairperson of the Cook County Hate Crime Prosecution Council.
 Bennett also served as a Commissioner on the Illinois Governor’s Commission on Discrimination and Hate Crimes.

 Bennett is a member of the Association of Certified Fraud Examiners, the American Bar Association, and the American Institute of Certified Public Accountants.